realumhelp/Creality-K1-and-K1-Max_wiki/Install-Custom-Firmware.md

 <u>Note:</u> The 5 instead of a 1 at the beginning is normal, it's to enable restoration or reinstallation on top of the same version.

+Also note that the K1 firmwares works without issue on the K1 Max, the detection of the correct printer being carried out by the firmware.

 <br />

 ## Installation